bjcorder/learning-go-with-tests/README.md

 ## Modules

-All modules in the Learning Go with Tests course are each assigned their own branch for development.
+All modules in the Learning Go with Tests course are in their respective directory

 - [x] Hello, World
 - [x] Integers